The Months in Italian and What Each One Brings

 December | dicembre | dee-chem-breh |

-In this section, I’ll tell you all about the national feasts and holidays that occur throughout the year in Italy.
+Below, I’ll tell you all about the national feasts and holidays that occur throughout the year in Italy.
 Learning cultural associations for each month can help you remember which is which.

 Gennaio (January)

 Capodanno (New Year’s Day) is a major Italian holiday.
 On this day, Italians eat lentils and wear red underwear for good luck.
-Throughout January, Italians greet each other with a spirited, “Auguri,” which means “best wishes.”
+Throughout January, Italians greet each other with a spirited “Auguri,” which means “best wishes.”

 Children across Italy also look forward to a visit from La Befana in January.
 According to Italian folklore, La Befana is an old witch who visits all Italian children on the Eve of Epiphany (January 5).
 If the child has been good, they receive candy in their stocking.
 If they’ve been bad, La Befana leaves them coal.